Geek Dashboard

 Notification History Log Android App Bundle Size Difference

-This feature comes handly from a user point of view but for developers and testers, it added more headache.
-Since it is not possible to install a .aab file like APKs, you need to either first upload it to Play Store for testing or manually generate APK files from Android App Bundle (.aab).
-Once multiple APKs or universal APK file is extracted from .aab, you can install the app on different device configurations.
+This feature comes in handy from a user point of view, but it added more headaches for developers and testers.
+Since it is not possible to install a .aab file like APKs, you need to either first upload it to the Play Store for testing or manually generate APK files from Android App Bundle (.aab).
+Once multiple APKs or universal APK files is extracted from .aab, you can install the app on different device configurations.

 Converting Android App Bundle (.aab) to APK File

-After generating the Android App Bundle from Android Studio or from your favorite IDE, you need to first test how the generated APKs behave when deployed on local mobiles.
-The quickest way to do this is converting .aab file to APK and by installing it in the traditional way.
+After generating the Android App Bundle from Android Studio or your favorite IDE, you need to first test how the generated APKs behave when deployed on local mobiles.
+The quickest way to do this is by converting .aab file to APK and by installing it traditionally.

 Here is how you can use bundletool to generate .apks archive file from Android App Bundle and extract .apk files: